AaravKhanduja/python_password_checker/README.md

 ## Usage

+Ensure that you have downloaded the latest version of Python.
 You will need a stable internet connection to run this code as it is connecting to an external API.

 Download main.py (https://shorturl.at/kmvzV) and run the following command on terminal for Mac or equivalent on Windows/Linux